metal-stack/docs/docs/src/installation/deployment.md

 ## Bootstrapping a Partition

+Documentation will follow soon.
+Please come to our Slack channel when you have come to this point and require any help.

 ## Partition Deployment

+Documentation will follow soon.
+Please come to our Slack channel when you have come to this point and require any help.

 ## Gardener with metal-stack

 If you want to deploy metal-stack as a cloud provider for [Gardener](https://gardener.cloud/), you should follow the regular Gardener installation instructions and setup a Gardener cluster first.
+It's perfectly fine to setup the Gardener cluster in the same cluster that you use for hosting metal-stack.

-You can find installation instructions in their [docs](https://gardener.cloud/about/). metal-stack is an out-of-tree provider and therefore you will not find example files for metal-stack resources in the Gardener repositories.
+You can find installation instructions for Gardener on the Gardener website beneath [docs](https://gardener.cloud/documentation/home/). metal-stack is an out-of-tree provider and therefore you will not find example files for metal-stack resources in the Gardener repositories.
 The following list describes the resources and components that you need to deploy into the Gardener cluster in order to make Gardener work with metal-stack:

 !!! warning